 This class covers some basic frog and hog-ties that draw from both western style damsel in distress bondage all the way to Japanese shibari.
 Participants will need 5 – 6 pieces of rope.
 Knowing how to tie a single column and frictions is required.

-Limited street parking is available on Milwaukee or surrounding the park.
+Parking can be difficult in this neighborhood but often can be found on Milwaukee or on the streets surrounding the park.
 Sunday parking is free on Milwaukee.
-We recommend that those who are driving allow extra time to find parking.
+We recommend that those who are driving allow at least 15 minutes extra time to find parking.

 As with all Chicago Rope events, we offer sliding scale payment options and volunteer opportunities for those who cannot afford to contribute financially.
 No one will be turned away for lack of funds.
 Please contact us in advance of the event to request sliding scale or to sign up to volunteer.